linux-lock/bpflock/README.md

 `bpflock` - eBPF driven security for locking and auditing Linux machines.

-Note: bpflock is currently in **experimental stage**, BPF programs are being updated, others will be removed or updated to use [Cilium ebpf library](https://github.com/cilium/ebpf/).
+Note: bpflock is currently in **experimental stage**, security semantics may change, some BPF programs will be updated to use [Cilium ebpf library](https://github.com/cilium/ebpf/).

 ## Sections